 - Food box subscription boxes like Hello, Fresh help your child’s teacher think less about shopping and cooking.
 Or give them the gift of delicious baked goods, and buy them a local taster’s box subscription from Duluth Best Bread.

 - Support teachers and local restaurants in one fell swoop.
 Purchase gift cards to area eateries.
-Most have transitioned to curbside pickup or delivery and many local favorites, like Pizza Luce and Duluth Grill, offer gift card deals so you can purchase several cards and get an extra amount free (and then treat yourself to a non-cooking night!).
+Most offer curbside pickup or delivery and many local favorites, like Pizza Luce and Duluth Grill, offer gift card deals so you can purchase several cards and get an extra amount free (and then treat yourself to a non-cooking night!).

 Practical but Indulgent:

 - I’m the kind of teacher who will put a fan on my face and a space heater on my feet.
-Now that I’m working from home, I can do what I want without the judgement of teenagers.
 Your child’s teacher might be just like me.
 Help them stay cozy and/or cool with a small space heater or fan.

 - Teachers love fancy supplies!
 Stationery, pencils, flair pens, or a pack of lovely blank cards from Hucklebeary makes for an indulgent and personal gift.